IMIO/imio.restapi/README.rst

 ----

 - manage wf_transitions triggered when creating an element in the deserializer when we will be using only DX
+- include cleanHTML functionnality at the deserializer level, also when we will be using only DX

 Installation